Houston-Arts-Alliance/relief/README.md

 ## Data & Analytics

-All data, data architecture, scoring methodology, analytics, and related work in this project are the sole creation of HAA's Senior Data and Analytics Manager, who maintains full and exclusive ownership of every aspect of the data pipeline, from collection and modeling through analysis and reporting, including public assets.
+All data, data architecture, scoring methodology, analytics, and related work in this project are the sole creation of HAA's Senior Data and Analytics Manager, who maintains full and exclusive ownership of every aspect of the data pipeline, from collection and modeling through analysis and reporting/assets.

 ## License